 Food and drinks in class are fine.
-You are also expected to clean up after yourselves.
-Attendance will not be taken, but we'll miss you and, of course, there's no telling what fun you'll miss.
+You are expected to clean up after yourselves.
+Attendance will not be taken, but you will be conspicuous by your absence and, of course, there's no telling what fun you'll miss.
 Your grade will reflect your performance in the following areas:

-- 10% Class Participation - 20% Reflection Paper due on Canvas by 11:59 pm on Thursday, July 13 based on the prompt given; hint, very likely to be on Federalist 10 - 25% First Exam in class on Friday, July 21 - 20% Comparative Policy Paper from Policy Working Group due on Canvas by 11:59 pm on Thursday, August 3 based on the prompt given.
-More on this in class - 25% Second Exam not cumulative, due by 3:15 pm, Friday, August 11
+- 10% Class Participation - 20% Reflection Paper due on Canvas by 11:59 pm on Thursday, Sept 21 based on the prompt given; hint, very likely to be on Federalist 10 - 25% First Exam in class on Thursday, Oct 12 - 20% Comparative Policy Paper from Policy Working Group due on Canvas by 11:59 pm on Thursday, Nov 16 based on the prompt given.
+More on this in class - 25% Second Exam not cumulative, 12:30-2:30 pm, Friday, December 15

-Questions on exams will be drawn about equally from the readings, from lectures and class discussions; there is no Multiple Choice or True/False - it will be short answer and essay so you can explain your position and I always give essay options.
-Papers should follow the prompt, double-spaced, 1 inch margins, 12-point type, numbered pages, plus References if needed.
+Questions on exams will be drawn about equally from the readings, from lectures and class discussions.
+Papers should be approximately 6-7 pages (with no upper limit), double-spaced, 1 inch margins, 12-point type, plus References if needed.
 Logic, facts and evidence are welcome as is good grammar, and I grade on all of the above.